Framing the Issue

 - establishing affordable rental units and preserving a diversity of incomes in Richmond’s neighborhoods;

 - offering wrap-around services to address personal barriers to stable housing; and

 - providing critical home repairs for elderly and low-income home owners.

-Released in 2015, the Regional Housing Plan details the need for affordable housing in our region, identifies existing barriers to meeting that need, and outlines strategies to overcome these obstacles.
+As a follow-up to the 2015 Richmond Housing Plan, the Richmond Region Housing Framework released by the Partnership for Housing Affordability in early 2020 details the need for affordable housing in our region, identifies existing barriers to meeting that need, and outlines strategies to overcome these obstacles.
 As a key sponsor of the plan, the Community Foundation is committed to coordinating with community stakeholders to implement best practices and secure a vibrant, sustainable and diverse Richmond community.

 Maggie Walker Community Land Trust

 Established in 2016, Maggie Walker Community Land Trust is already considered among the top 10% of community land trusts in the country, having constructed 50 owner-occupied homes as of January 2021 and projecting 50 more in the next two years.
 Following a $1 million grant in 2018, the Community Foundation awarded a second $1 million in September 2021 to support the continued acquisition and subsidy of new properties that create permanently affordable home ownership opportunities for people of low- to moderate-income and who typically work in essential jobs.

 “One of the most hopeful developments in recent years is far greater alignment of the public, private, nonprofit, and philanthropic sectors—all leveraging their assets to meet the housing needs of our neighbors.
 The recent Community Foundation grant of $1M to the Maggie Walker Community Land Trust is an excellent example,” said Laura Lafayette, Immediate Past Chair of MWCLT.